SylvainTran/cart263-Winter2020/projects/p3/README.md

 # Features and Scope

-In Phase 1, the player explores the land and completes questionnaires.
+In Phase 1, the player explores the land, meets (static) surrealistic NPcs and completes questionnaires based on his only interaction with them.

-In Phase 2, the player must report back to court to with the new information.
+In Phase 2, the player gets a review of what he answered with regards to people, animals and inanimate things he got questioned against.
+He must report back to court to with the new information.

-#Stretch: Results become more meaningful with regards to the game's story.
+# Stretch in my dreams: Results become more meaningful with regards to the game's story.